For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Mental health is a significant struggle for many students.
 There are a number of factors that contribute to our health and wellbeing.

-For example, in our Student Money Survey 2023, 55% of students said their mental health suffers due to money worries.
+For example, in our Student Money Survey 2024, 60% of surveyed students said their mental health suffers due to money worries.

 Mental health issues can interfere with our abilities to work effectively.
 So, it's not surprising that dog therapy can improve both how we feel and study.